markproy/sagemaker-workshop/lab-image-classification/README.md

 3. Follow the detailed instructions provided in the sample notebook.
 For best results,
 use transfer learning by changing the following hyperparameter: `use_pretrained_model=1`.
 Also, to reduce training time, only save checkpoints at the end of the training job: `checkpoint_frequency=5`.

+4. As with all of the sample notebooks, be sure to delete the endpoint when you are done.